jbock-java/jbock/README.md

 `source()` is declared first, so it represents the first argument.

-At compile time, the jbock processor will pick up the `@CommandLineArguments` annotation, and generate a class called `CopyFile_Args_Parser` in the same package.
+At compile time, the jbock processor will pick up the `@CommandLineArguments` annotation, and generate a class `CopyFile_Args_Parser extends CopyFile.Args` in the same package.
 Let's change our main method to use that.

 This is the updated `CopyFile` class:

 ````java